ClickHouse/ClickHouse/docs/en/query_language/functions/hash_functions.md

 ## javaHash {#hash_functions-javahash}

-Calculates [JavaHash](http://hg.openjdk.java.net/jdk8u/jdk8u/jdk/file/478a4add975b/src/share/classes/java/lang/String.java#l1452) from a string. `JavaHash` does not ensure fast response and quality, so this function should be considered deprecated.
-Use this function if you need to get the hash value using the same algorithm.
+Calculates [JavaHash](http://hg.openjdk.java.net/jdk8u/jdk8u/jdk/file/478a4add975b/src/share/classes/java/lang/String.java#l1452) from a string.
+This hash function is neither fast nor having a good quality.
+The only reason to use it is when this algorithm is already used in another system and you have to calculate exactly the same result.

 ```sql
 SELECT javaHash('');